new Point()

 The point's current color index, used in styled mode instead of

-.
+color.
 The color index is inserted in class names used for styling.Type:

 - number | undefined